 Behind this successful convention, lies the enthusiastic effort of a core group of volunteers, Mrs. Kuku Das, Mr. Anil Patnaik, Mr. Dhirendra Kar, Mr. Parag Mishra, Mr. Bibek Das and Mr. Prasanta Bhunya along with the executive committee members Mr. Sarada Panda and Mr. Siddharth Behera.
 I am thankful to Dr. S.K.Dash for his efforts in reaching out to others.
 Also, this would not have been possible without the help and guidance from our wonderful travel agent Mrs. Varalakshmi Suresh.
 She was nice and courteous and tried to provide the help in a timely manner.

-During General Body Meeting it was announced that 49th OSA Convention in 2018 will be in Detroit, MI.
-Our Michigan families invited everyone to 2018 OSA Convention on behalf of Convener, Dr. Shishir Senapati.
+During General Body Meeting a moment of silence was observed for Dr. Gauri Das, OSA’s founding president, Mrs. Sworno Senapati and Mr. Sujeet Mohanty who are no longer with us.
+It was announced that 49th OSA Convention in 2018 will be in Detroit, MI.
+Michigan families invited everyone to 2018 OSA Convention on behalf of its Convener Dr. Shishir Senapati.
 During GBM newly elected OSA Executives Mr. Lalatendu Mohanty, Mr. Susil Panda, Mr. Amar Senapati and Mr. Satchi Pati took charge as President, Vice-President, Secretary, and Treasurer respectively.
-Everyone congratulated and welcomed new executive team.

 OSA Annual Convention is a time-honored annual get-together of Odias to celebrate Odia culture and heritage.
 We could not have asked for a better send-off than the adventure provided by this convention; there was trepidation because of challenges of unknowns but excitement because of possibilities and exploring something new.
 We are humbled by the whole experience; the circumstances that guided us to choose this adventure and grateful to all who could join us in exploring something new together.
 We planned this convention for 30-300 families with minimum financial risk for OSA.
 It is hard to capture all the feelings through one’s voice but here are few comments from my fellow travelers that should provide a better picture.